-The school operates a robust safeguarding policy which acts on statutory guidance and uses procedures that have been agreed by the local authority and are fully supported by the governing body and the staff.
-Safeguarding is of utmost importance at Bishop Thomas Grant, and parents and students are encouraged to raise any concerns regarding safeguarding with Miss Murray, the Pastoral Deputy Head.
+The school operates a robust child protection and safeguarding policy which acts on statutory guidance and uses procedures that have been agreed by the local authority and are fully supported by the governing body and the staff.
+Safeguarding is of utmost importance at Bishop Thomas Grant, and parents and students are encouraged to report any concerns regarding child protection and safeguarding with Miss Murray, the Pastoral Deputy Head.

 Parents are also encouraged to be aware of and read our policies pertaining to safeguarding, which can be accessed by clicking on the links below.